- 1 Miavana, Madagascar

 Check Out These Jaw-Dropping Private Island Hotels

-These 9 private island escapes are so gorgeous and secluded, you'll never want to leave. #bucketlist
+Talk about that #bucketlist!
+These nine private island escapes are so gorgeous and secluded, once you check in, you might never want to leave.

 Like its sister camp, Norman Carr Safari’s Chinzombo in Zambia, this 14-villa lodge is a low-impact take on the high-end luxury safari.
 Reached only by helicopter on the untouched island of Nosy Ankao, Miavana is all about the tropical-island side of Madagascar.
 Days are filled with whale-watching, deep-sea fishing, snorkeling the nearby reef, and lemur trekking, while nights can be spent browsing the wine cellar and “chamber of curiosities” room at the main lodge, strolling the French garden, indulging in a spa treatment, or soaking it all in from your 5,000-square-foot villa with its own plunge pool and direct access to the sand.